thescalaguy/blog/source/_posts/Scaling-Python-Microservices.md

 ## Conclusion

 That's it.
 That's how we can connect a Flask service to multiple databases dynamically.
-Please note that the code is yet to be pushed to a Github repo since it needs some refactoring.